Why this update matters

-Courtenay Council adopted a new OCP Bylaw No. 3070 on July 25, 2022, after extensive public and interest-holder consultation as well as land use and policy analysis.
-In late 2023, the Province introduced housing legislation reforms to support the acceleration of housing supply and require local governments to engage in more proactive planning.
-OCPs across the province must be updated by December 31, 2025.
+Courtenay Council adopted a new OCP Bylaw No. 3070 on July 25, 2022, after extensive community consultation.
+In late 2023, the province introduced housing legislation to fast-track housing supply, requiring local governments to plan more proactively.
+All OCPs in B.C. must meet the new legislated requirements or be updated to do so by December 31, 2025.

-• Identifying where and how Courtenay can grow in a way that supports livability.
+• Identify where and how Courtenay can grow in a way that maintains a high quality of life.

-• Expanding housing choices through updates to land use designations and associated policies.
+• Expand new housing opportunities through updates to land-use designations and associated policies.

-• Ensuring growth is supported by infrastructure, parks, open spaces and amenities.
+• Make sure growth is supported by roads, utilities, parks, and other services and amenities.

 How to get involved